lyteabovenyte/peTrain/README.md

 - [x] command-based navigation system using (Matterport3D)[https://niessner.github.io/Matterport/#download] for Vision-and-Language Navigation in Continuous Environments(VLN-CE)

 - Improvement specific to VLN-CE:
+    - [x] Using a custom environment for VLN-CE that implements the *Gymnasium* interface.
+This provides similar functionality to *Habitat* but with a simpler implementation.
     - [x] Replace simple cross-attention with **cross-modal transformers** like those in ViLBERT